Metadiff/gir/README.md

 one of the existing ones.

 ## Main distinguishable features
+  1. Fully abstract IR for mathematic computation, independent of the backend - towards LLVM paragidm.

-   1. Automatic shape verification (even of dynamic shapes) on graph construction time.
+  2. Automatic constant and dynamic shape verification at graph construction time.
-   This feature will be of great benefit for researchers and rapid development.
-   Error messages on invalid shapes are pushed on the exact line where they are violated.
-   Additionally, this feature guarantees that there will be no runtime errors during the function execution.
-This is pretty well aligned in the spirit of Rust.

-   2. Full separation of the mathematical graph intermediate representation (GIR) together with the autodiff engine, the compiler optimization procedures and the backend engines.

-   3. OpenCL integration.
-No framework yet supports properly OpenCL.
-However, if we exclude Nvidia devices, OpenCL runs on anything - Intel or AMD chips, Intel or AMD graphic cards, FPGAs and other embedded devices.
-Thus we believe that it is a better abstraction than CUDA.

-   4. Ports to other languages.
-The fact that we develop GIR in Rust means that it is can be easily ported to any other languages and be reused anywhere.
+  This will hopefully make the need of recompilation of graphs, where only a single shape has changed redundant, potentially improving compile times.

+  3. Ports and interfaces to other languages and easy integration via FFI.

-   5. Explicit compiler control commands in the graph via auxiliary nodes.
+  4. Explicit compiler control commands in the graph via auxiliary nodes.
 This can include commands like fork, join or barriers.

+  5. Optimizations based on memory budged - always get the maximum speed for a fixed memory limit you have.

 ## Current targets